textwire/textwire.github.io/docs/1.x/language-elements/index.md

 ### Function calls

-> 🚧 This feature is coming next and is not available right now.

 You can use function calls to call functions.
 Textwire has a few built-in functions that you can use in your templates.

 Functions in Textwire are type specific, which means that you can't call a function on a variable that is not of the same type as the function.
 For example, you can't call a `split` function on an integer variable.